Western imperialism in Asia: Russia and the "Great Game"

-Qing China defeated Russia in the early Sino-Russian border conflicts, although the Russian Empire later acquired Outer Manchuria in the Amur Annexation.
-During the Boxer Rebellion, the Russian Empire invaded Manchuria in 1900, and the Blagoveshchensk massacre occurred against Chinese residents on the Russian side of the border.
+Qing China defeated Russia in early Sino-Russian border conflicts (1652–1689), although the Russian Empire later acquired Outer Manchuria in the Amur Annexation of 1858 to 1860 whilst Britain fought China in the Second Opium War of 1856 to 1860.

+During the Boxer Rebellion, the Russian Empire invaded Manchuria in 1900, and the Blagoveshchensk massacre occurred against Chinese residents on the Russian side of the China–Russia border.

-In 1907, the United Kingdom and Russia signed an agreement that, on the surface, ended their rivalry in Central Asia. (see Anglo-Russian Convention) As part of the entente, Russia agreed to deal with the sovereign of Afghanistan only through British intermediaries.
+In 1907, the United Kingdom and Russia (then ruled by Emperor Nicholas II) signed the Anglo-Russian Entente, which, on the surface, ended their rivalry in Central Asia.
+As part of the Entente, Russia agreed to deal with the sovereign of Afghanistan only through British intermediaries.
 In turn, the United Kingdom would not annex or occupy Afghanistan.
-Chinese suzerainty over Tibet also was recognised by both Russia and the United Kingdom, since nominal control by a weak China was preferable to control by either power.
+Both Russia and the United Kingdom recognised Chinese suzerainty over Tibet, since nominal control by a weak China was preferable to control by either Great Power.
 Persia was divided into Russian and British spheres of influence and an intervening "neutral" zone.
 The United Kingdom and Russia chose to reach these uneasy compromises because of growing concern on the part of both powers over German expansion in strategic areas of China and Africa.

-Following the entente, Russia increasingly intervened in Persian domestic politics and suppressed nationalist movements that threatened both Saint Petersburg and London.
-After the Russian Revolution, Russia gave up its claim to a sphere of influence, though Soviet involvement persisted alongside the United Kingdom's until the 1940s.
+Following the Entente, Russia increasingly intervened in Persian domestic politics and suppressed nationalist movements that threatened both Saint Petersburg and London.
+After the Russian Revolutions of 1917, Russia gave up its claim to a sphere of influence, though Soviet involvement (during the Stalin era) persisted alongside the United Kingdom's — notably in the Anglo-Soviet invasion of Iran in 1941 — until the 1950s.